 Melanoma usually affects adults only and is rare in children.
 Those in the 45 – 65 age bracket are the most likely to be diagnosed.

 Melanoma may appear from within an already-existing freckle or mole, or may appear on otherwise normal-looking skin as a new growth.
 Three-quarters of the time a melanoma appears from normal-looking skin.
 A melanoma from within a mole or freckle is characterised by changes in shape, size, and texture – typically a freckle will become odd-looking or misshapen.

 Melanomas may be tan, black, dark brown, blue, red, or grey.
 A melanoma without pigment can also occur, and the skin may appear scarred, normal, or white.

 Melanomas have different growth phases, with the first horizontal phase appearing flat.
 Once the vertical phase commences, melanoma thickens and rises.

 Cancers can appear anywhere on the body, including areas that never see the light of day.
-The most common site is the back in men and legs in women.
+The most common site is the back in men and the legs in women.

 The lips, eyes, brain and genitals aren’t very good growth areas for melanoma cancers, but from time to time this does occur.

 You need to get regular skin checks from your health professional or a trusted ‘mole-spotting’ partner who is trained in the proper examination.

 After skin cancer is detected and removed, checks should be conducted six-monthly for five years, but this drops down to every four months for more advanced diseases.
 Skin cancers can develop quickly, so catching them early is key.